LukePeacock/com3503_3d_graphics/README.md

 Scene graph code and model, mesh, material code was heavily based on code from the Lab class tutorials.
 However, almost all of it needed updating to work within C++.
 This primarily involved adding pointer and references rather than copying objects.
 Several functions needed changing to use pointers and/or references in order to function and also to preserve the hierarchy of the scene graphs.
 I feel it is worth mentioning that a large portion of development time involved editing the code to work in C++.
 There are many differences betwen Java and C++ which altered the way the code behaved.
 You will see lots of new functions that seem unrelated to the assignment in several files, these were necessary to be able to run the code in C++.
 I believe this should be taken into consideration.

+I have made the assumption that you will be running the program on a device running OSX Catalina 10.15.1.
+Due to Xcode's configuration, it is possible the compiled version may not run on any devices running OSX versions below 10.15.1.
 # Instructions
 In order to run the program, open the Terminal on your mac and navigate to the `executable` folder: